AKASH20sw053/Table-In-Html/README.md

 Colspan is used to merge the tow or more coloumn to each other within cell in table colspan="2" means it will merge two cell to eachother.

+Other useful tag use while doing coding realted to table in html, like:
+<th>table heder
+<hr>Add horizontal line in html